Tutorial 2: The RFDC Interface

 In [3]: zcu216.upload_to_ram_and_program('/path/to/tut_rfdc.fpg')

 This is our first design with the RFDC in it.
-When the RFDC is part of a CASPER design the toolflow automatically includes meta information to indicate to casperfpga that it should instantiate an RFDC object that we can use to manipulate and interact with the software driver components of the RFDC.
+When the RFDC is part of a CASPER design the toolflow automatically includes meta information to indicate to casperfpga that it should instantiate an RFDC object we can use to manipulate and interact with the software driver components of the RFDC.

 In [4]: zcu216.adcs